huckiyang/QuantumSpeech-QCNN/README.md

 Tutorial Link.

 - Only for academic purpose.

-The author is affiliated with Georgia Tech.
+Please contact the author for the other purposes.

 ## Reference